Democratic Party (Italy, 1913)

 The Democratic Party (Partito Democratico, PD) was a social liberal political party in Italy.

-It emerged in 1913 from the left-wing of the dominant Liberals, of which it continued to be a government coalition partner until 1919.
+It emerged in 1913 from the left-wing of the dominant Liberal Union, of which it continued to be a government coalition partner until 1919.
 In the 1913 general election the party won 2.8% of the vote and 11 seats in the Chamber of Deputies.
 In 1919 the PD was merged with other liberal parties and groupings in the Social Democracy party, that gained 10.9% and 60 seats in the 1919 general election, while other Democrats joined Liberal–Radical joint lists.